Empowering Informal Worker Organizations to Use Administrative Law to Defend Their Livelihoods

 For example, street vendors are unable to access space to trade or critical infrastructure, such as toilets, in many countries.
 Local authorities often relocate vendors from natural markets, which enjoy considerable foot traffic, to areas that attract relatively little pedestrian traffic.
 Street vendors are routinely harassed by police and local authorities: they face evictions from their trading sites, and their goods are often confiscated and destroyed, even when they have the necessary licenses or permits to trade.

 Waste pickers are often excluded from tendering for waste collection and recycling contracts and are denied space to sort recyclables.
-They also experience harassment: local authorities confiscate the recyclables that they have collected and deny them access waste.
+They also experience harassment: local authorities confiscate the recyclables that they have collected and deny them access to waste.

 Many of these challenges result from decisions made (most often) by local government authorities that control access to public space, and to waste.
 Known as administrative actions, decisions about allocating trading spaces and issuing licenses, or even the failure to make legally mandated decisions, have far-reaching impacts on informal workers’ livelihoods.